Edited by Catherine Bates and Kate Uprichard (2017)

 Excellence in Practice:

-Making up Hours & Working Nights/Weekends on Placement:
+Making up hours & working nights/weekends on placement:

 It might be that you fall ill or are unable to make placement for personal reasons.
 As long as you have followed the correct procedure to inform both university and placement of your absence, you can make these hours back at a later stage.
 Some students may prefer to do an extra few hours on each shift, or you can arrange with university for an extension on time in placement in exceptional circumstances.
 For more information on this please check the appropriate blackboard area regards placement hours.
-The Practice Hours office can be contacted on 0161 306 7801 and you can liaise with your AA about how you plan to make up missed hours- but remember you shouldn’t work a high number of long days to accrue time off by ‘front loading’ your hours.
+The Practice Hours office can be contacted on 0161 306 7801 and must speak with your AA about how you plan to make up missed hours- but remember you should not work a high number of long days to accrue time off by ‘front loading’ your hours.

 Guidance in the Programme Handbook outlines that there should be an educational advantage to you working more than the expected one long day per week and one weekend per month.
-It’s no longer mandatory to complete a set number of nights over the three years but you do need to be able to demonstrate you have had exposure to 24 hour care, some areas such as ICU or A&E can be just as busy at night so there will be loads of learning opportunities on nights.
+It is no longer mandatory to complete a set number of nights over the three years but you do need to be able to demonstrate you have had exposure to 24 hour care, some areas such as ICU or A&E can be just as busy at night so there will be loads of learning opportunities on nights.
 Night shifts on other wards can also offer a lot but it may be an idea to bring some work in or write reflections if there are lots of quiet periods.

 Accountability and Responsibilities of the Mentor: